amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: eshop-local-secret-store
 ```

 You use the `secretKeyRef` to reference the secret containing the password.
 The literal clear-text value for the password is now gone.
-You can reference the secret using its name and the name of the key of the the secret value - in this case both `eShopRedisPassword`.
-You specify the secrets management component to get the secret from in the `auth` metadata element - in this case `eshop-local-secret-store`.
+You can reference the secret using its name and the name of the key of the secret value, in this case both `eShopRedisPassword`.
+You specify the secrets management component to get the secret from in the `auth` metadata element, in this case `eshop-local-secret-store`.

-You might wonder why `eShopRedisPassword` is used both for the name as well as for the key in the secret reference.
+You might wonder why `eShopRedisPassword` is identical for both the name and the key in the secret reference.
 This is because the secrets are not identified by a separate name when using the local file secret store.
-This is different in the next example, which uses Kubernetes secrets.
+This will be different in the next example, which uses Kubernetes secrets.

 ### Kubernetes secret

-This second example focuses on an Dapr application running in Kubernetes.
+This second example focuses on a Dapr application running in Kubernetes.
 It leverages the standard secrets mechanism that Kubernetes offers.
 Use the Kubernetes CLI (`kubectl`) to create a secret named `eshop-redis-secret` that contains the password:

 ```bash
 kubectl create secret generic eshopsecrets --from-literal=redisPassword=e$h0p0nD@pr